cam39porter/thesis/deliverables/project-proposal.md

 * To what extent are the indicators our methodology produces valuable in identifying potential markets for UK products in the US?

   * Backtesting could be used verify the value of the indicators we produce.
-This would require acquiring granular export data for one of a product/service.
+This would require acquiring granular export data for one of the products/services.
 We could then analyze the correlation between our indicators and the success of a product/service in various markets.

 * To what extent is the design of our systematic weak signal analysis flexible enough to be used to address different goals?